 Intricacies: Refrigerate the dough for 12-24 hours, scoop refrigerated dough, and form into special craggy balls.

-Chocolate Chip Cookies With Honey-Roasted Almonds and Chile Recipe
+Chocolate Chip Cookies With Honey-Roasted Almonds and Chile by NYT Cooking

 These are for when you want chocolate chip cookies but different.